2095.07.01 Personal Log:

 The captain of the Magnus knew what we were up against, too, and evidently the two Free Africa ships were not allied this day.
 The Magnus went straight for the Intrepid.
 A flurry of missiles bombarded the massive carrier, but Sebastian knows how to survive.
 Active Defensive Armor is extremely effective.
 And with the ability to deflect attacks he would not so easily be deterred.
 After all that, sensors registered a lot of thermal stress on the Intrepid, but minimal damage.

 We were able to launch an assault at the Magnus, which was now caught in the crossfire between its two opponents.
-The Tavor and Intrepid closed in on the third, putting us all into closer proximity.
+The Tavor and Intrepid closed in, putting us all into closer proximity.
 The Magnus continued to take fire while it tried to limp away.
 But Sebastian is a hunter, and he would not be denied his prey.

 Because of my low rank I had never been on the bridge in previous skirmishes.
 I had never before witnessed the awesome destructive power of the Intrepid's infamous cannon.
 This time I could see it for myself.
 I don't know if it was mere luck or if he is really that good, but Captain Kirk managed to move us out of range for the Colossus blast.
 This put us in a perfect position to avoid certain destruction and then move in for the kill.
 The Brutus Magnus, however, didn't have a chance.
 Even the notorious delay wasn't enough time to escape.
 It was almost like witnessing the birth of a small sun when the blast finally annihilated its target.
 The combination of tragedy and beauty can be a humbling sight.